Skip to main content

 caRootCertForLedgerSecret: "scalardl-auditor-tls-ca-for-ledger"

-In this case, you have to create secret resources that include private key and certificate files for ScalarDL Ledger and ScalarDL Auditor as follows:
+In this case, you have to create secret resources that include root CA certificate files as follows, replacing the contents in the angle brackets as described:

-Also, you can set the custom authority for TLS communication by using auditor.tls.overrideAuthority.
+You can set the custom authority for TLS communications by using auditor.tls.overrideAuthority.
 This value doesn't change what host is actually connected.
 This value is intended for testing but may safely be used outside of tests as an alternative to DNS overrides.
 For example, you can specify the hostname presented in the certificate chain file that you set by using auditor.tls.certChainSecret.
 This chart uses this value for startupProbe and livenessProbe.

 Replica configurations (Optional based on your environment)